benslack19/benslack19.github.io/_projects/0_CA-SPLICE.md

 Continuing to probe what factors would help low income students succeed and implementing those that are actionable can help address an important societal problem.

 ## Acknowledgements
 While this project was started before my [Insight Data Science Fellowship](https://insightfellows.com), I thank the Insight SV 20A cohort for their teachings, feedback, code sharing, and support as I finished this project.
 I am also grateful to my wife for her feedback and encouragement in posting this article.
-I appreciate in advance any additional questions and comments.
+Finally, I appreciate in advance any additional questions and comments.

 The [project repository](https://github.com/benslack19/CA-ed-study) contains Jupyter notebooks where additional figures can be found.
 This article was first posted on this blog on May 25, 2020.
 I can be reached at ben.lacar AT gmail.com.